 Community mentors: Michelle Leinderfelder-Miles, UC Agriculture of Natural Resources & Ben Wallace, Contra Costa Resource Conservation District

 In the Sacramento-San Joaquin Delta, agriculture is the dominant land use.
-Improved soil health management displays substantial potential to provide environmental benefits (e.g. carbon sequestration, water retention and filtration, subsidence reversal) and help agriculture become more resilient to climate change.
-Therefore, understanding the factors influencing farmers’ adoption of soil management practices is critical to building collaborative solutions to current and future climate and water challenges.
+Improved soil health management displays substantial potential to provide environmental benefits, such as carbon sequestration, water retention and filtration, subsidence reversal, and help agriculture become more resilient to climate change.
+Understanding the factors influencing farmers’ adoption of soil management practices is critical to building collaborative solutions to current and future climate and water challenges.

 This project investigated and analyzed the major factors contributing to decision-making and adoption of soil management practices by farmers in the delta.
 In this project, Rudnick applied a mixed-methods approach to better understand what drives farmers’ decisions.
 To collect these data, the fellow used semi-structured interviews with farmers and relevant agricultural stakeholders, and participant observations at a number of public meetings and grower outreach events, including water coalition meetings, farmer field demo days, UC Davis outreach days, industry group conferences.

 The study found that for delta farmers, agronomic benefits such as crop yield and quality, soil fertility, and return on investment are some of the most important factors farmers consider in their decisions about adopting new soil and nutrient management practices.
 The most frequent barriers to adoption of new practices are uncertainties related to the impact on farming operations, costs, and regulations.